dbobrenko/reinforceflow/README.md

 ReinforceFlow contains a bunch of implementations of the state-of-the-art solutions for RL problems.

 ReinforceFlow was initially designed to work with [OpenAI Gym](https://gym.openai.com/) interface and [TensorFlow framework](https://www.tensorflow.org/) for some advanced deep learning stuff.
+However, there are plans to support more environments in future, as well as custom-made.

 :construction: *Note: Project is under heavy development and sometimes it could be unstable.
 Some of it's components may undergo considerable changes in future.*

-## Requirements
+## Requirements & Installation
   1. Python 2.7 or 3.4+;
   2. [OpenAI Gym](https://gym.openai.com/);
   3. `pip install -e .`

 ## Usage
-Examples can be found at `examples` directory.
+Examples of usage can be found at `examples` directory.

 To train **Async N-step DQN on SpaceInvaders**, run:
 ```